Spacial/awesome-arts/README.md

 - [processing-video](https://github.com/gohai/processing-video): Experimental video library using GStreamer 1.0
 - [The Inferno](https://www.alpacaprojects.com/inferno/en/): The illustrated and interactive Dante's Inferno, an alternative learning tool for the Divine Comedy first Cantica, made for aiding visual memory.
 - [Logarithmic spiral - Wikipedia](https://en.wikipedia.org/wiki/Logarithmic_spiral)
+- [Boris Labbé](https://www.borislabbe.com/): Graphic artist from his beginning, Boris Labbé has been developing, over the last eight years, an approach in animated video.
+Experiment after experiment, the film he develops tend to leave the spatio-temporal pattern imposed by the classical cinema, evolving towards video installation devices that include major technological revolutions of the past century, crossed with the latest digital technology generations.
+All his videos, like a part of the experimental film heritage have the emblem of the palingenesis, concept making both appeal to the loop and regeneration : cyclical return of the same events ; regular reappearance of ancestral characters ; perpetual return to life.

 ## Processing